ArturKarbone/PracticeArchitecture/README.md

 ### Use Cases
 - Switching to a different library
-- Chabging the constructor's signature
+- Changing the constructor's signature

 ### Conferences